A project conducted by CHA and Vizient informs strategies to limit shortages of essential drugs in children's hospitals.

 - Shortages of certain drug classes were especially severe for children's institutions—they include plasma products (59% of pediatric hospitals impacted versus 27% for others) and antineoplastics (52% versus 11%).

 “Having this data to now highlight the disproportionate impact of drug shortages is a big asset as we continue to work with industry partners to increase the resiliency of the pediatric pharmaceutical supply chain,” says Terri Wilson, RPh, cMTM, director of supply chain services at Children’s Hospital Association (CHA).

 Year-long effort reveals 30 essential drugs

 The statistics are the culmination of a year-long project dedicated to investigating the effect of drug shortages on self-governed pediatric hospitals—the Pediatric Drug Shortages Project (PDSP).
-Vizient and Children's Hospital Association (CHA) collaborated on the project, aiming to not only assess shortage impacts but to also analyze strategies for mitigating them.
+Vizient and CHA collaborated on the project, aiming to not only assess shortage impacts but to also analyze strategies for mitigating them.
 The result is a list of 30 essential pediatric drug products that would disproportionately affect pediatric hospitals in the event of a shortage.

 Strategies to limit risk to children's hospitals

 While the project leaders work to mitigate the risk of shortages for those 30 essential drugs, the research also indicates that children's hospitals can help themselves in preserving supplies of all medications.
 Perhaps the biggest area of improvement for health care professionals is curtailing anticipatory purchasing.